Geryes-Doumit/ENSI-COM/README.md

 - You'll notice a button at the top left corner, which, when pressed, will allow you to access your profile and settings.

 ## License
+This project is licensed under an <a href="https://github.com/Geryes-Doumit/ENSI-COM/edit/main/LICENSE.md">MIT License</a>.

 <footer>
 <p align="center">